trymantonsen/pokemonfinderapp/README.md

 # pokemonfinderapp
-A simple and easy pokemon finder application
+A simple pokemon finder application using HTML, CSS and JS.